christopherjmedlin/frc-team-update-bot/README.txt

-Checks for new FRC Team Updates and sends them to marked channels.
+Checks for new FRC Team Updates, archives them to WebArchive, and then sends them to marked channels stored in a PostgreSQL DB.
 Mark a channel with "!frctu mark", unmark with "!frctu unmark".